 Oil & Gas Company Accidents

-An accident can occur at any point during the extraction and delivery of oil and gas products, thanks to their volatile nature.
-This means that companies must always ensure that their facilities are maintained and that their employees are properly trained.
-Any lapse in training and safety can make a normal day of operation transform into an event that ripples through the lives of hundreds of workers.
+An accident can occur at any point during the extraction and delivery of oil and gas products.
+Companies must always ensure their facilities are maintained and employees are appropriately trained.
+Any lapse in training and safety can transform a normal day of operation into an event that ripples through the lives of hundreds of workers.

 Many accidents like these can be prevented if employers, manufacturers, and others take necessary precautions.
-Because they are largely preventable, it’s unacceptable when an oil and gas company allows one to happen without taking responsibility for their lapses.
-However, oil and gas companies are powerful and have legions of lawyers who are ready to deny responsibility and force injured workers to handle recovery on their own.
+Because they are largely preventable, it’s unacceptable when an oil and gas company allows one to happen without taking responsibility.
+However, oil and gas companies are powerful and have legions of lawyers ready to deny responsibility and force injured workers to recover independently.

 Arnold & Itkin stands up to large oil and gas companies, including the following: